Pressure-transmitter_side-cut2

 Thickfilmonceramic(2)

-In this type av sensor is a thick-film electronic circuit printed onto a ceramic membrane.
-The measuring principle of a ceramic sensor is similar as a steel sensor, the printed circuit act as a strain gauge.
+In this type av sensor, a thick-film electronic circuit is printed onto a ceramic membrane.
+The measuring principle of a ceramic sensor is similar to that of as a steel sensor; the printed circuit act as a strain gauge.

-Ceramic sensors are an alternative to steel sensors for applications where steel sensors are not compatible such as highly corrosive or chemical media.
-As ceramic sensors can’t be welded an internal o-ring is used to seal the sensor and pressure connection.
-The choice of material in pressure connection and o-ring is adapted to the application requirements for chemical combability.
+Ceramic sensors are an alternative to steel sensors for applications where steel sensors are not compatible, such as highly corrosive or chemical media.
+Since ceramic sensors cannot be welded, an internal O-ring is used to seal the sensor and pressure connection.
+The choice of material for the pressure connection and O-ring is adapted to the application requirements for chemical combatibility.

 • Chemical compatibility and corrosion resistance